Preparations underway to relocate Rano to IWMB rehab

 KARACHI: In compliance with the recent orders of Sindh High Court (SHC), preparations are underway to relocate female brown bear Rano from Karachi Zoo to a bear rehabilitation centre operating under the Islamabad Wildlife Management Board (IWMB).

-The sources said the hearings also saw the SWD raising objection to the Karachi Metropolitan Corporation’s (KMC) suggestion of inviting international animal welfare organisation Four Paws for Rano’s transfer to Islamabad.
+The sources said the hearings also saw the SWD raising objections to the Karachi Metropolitan Corporation’s (KMC) suggestion of inviting the international animal welfare organisation Four Paws for Rano’s transfer to Islamabad.
 The court, they said, agreed with the SWD’s proposal to do the job.

 CM approves funds to eventually shift female brown bear to her natural habitat in Gilgit-Baltistan region